LIVE UPDATES: $2.3 million Capital Campaign Tracker. Be part of rural arts history!

 out life, he decided to get a 12-year head start on his retirement, which led him to a final career path in trucking.
 With little to do while driving across the Rocky Mountains except to think and debate other drivers over the CB, he appreciates the opportunity for the Think-Off to give him some focus once in a while.
 He lives in Colorado Springs, CO, where he enjoys debating with his wife, occasional friends and family using the guest room, and his dog.
 The dog always thinks that Allen is right.

-Allen Taylor of Colorado Springs, CO, argues that the pursuit of happiness has NOT made Americans unhappy.
+Allen Taylor of Colorado Springs, CO, argues NO, the pursuit of happiness has NOT made Americans unhappy.

 The Public is Invited to Join Us for the Great American Think-Off Weekend Festivities: